nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Test case: `editGroup 1` with no prefixes <br>
        Expected: No group is edited.
 Error message of missing edit fields shown.

-    1. Test case: `editStudent 0 g/z11-1`, where the index is 0 or smaller <br>
+    1. Test case: `editGroup 0 g/z11-1`, where the index is 0 or smaller <br>
-       Expected: No student is edited.
+       Expected: No group is edited.
 Error message of invalid command format shown.

-2. Editing a student while on another directory
+2. Editing a group while on another directory

     1. Prerequisites: List all tasks or students using the `tasks` or `students` command.